AlienatedSoftware/Aidans-Arcade/README.md

 - A responsive flappy bird inspired game, with randomly generated obtacles what the player must avoid.
 How far will you reach?
 - An alert system for when the player crashes into the obstacle, that also includes the scoring on how many obstacles the user has passed through.

+### Features to Implement in the future

+- A built-in feature to automatically refresh the board for memory game instead of congratuated the player on matching all tiles.
+- A pause & start button for the flappy game, will increase enjoyability of user experience due to the randomisation of obtacles that could annoy users from trying to exit off the game.

 [Back to top](#Aidan's-Arcade)
 ***

-## Technology used
+## Technology Used

 ### Languages Used
 - [HTML5](https://en.wikipedia.org/wiki/HTML5 "Link to HTML Wiki")
 - [CSS3](https://en.wikipedia.org/wiki/Cascading_Style_Sheets "Link to CSS Wiki")
 - [JS](https://en.wikipedia.org/wiki/JavaScript "Link to JS Wiki")

-### Frameworks Used
+### Frameworks & Tools Used
+- [W3C Markup Validation Service](https://validator.w3.org/) - Used to check the validity and efficiency of the HTML and CSS code base.
 - [Bootstrap](https://getbootstrap.com/docs/4.4/getting-started/introduction/ "Link to Bootstrap page")
      - Bootstrap was used to implement the responsiveness of the site, using bootstrap classes.
 - [Google Fonts](https://fonts.google.com/ "Link to Google Fonts")
-    - Google fonts was used to import the fonts "Roboto Condensed" and "RocknRoll One" into the style.css file.
+    - Google fonts was used to import the fonts "VT323" and "Ubuntu" into the style.css file.
 These fonts were used throughout the project.
 - [Font Awesome](https://fontawesome.com/ "Link to FontAwesome")
      - Font Awesome was used on all pages throughout the website to import icons for UX purposes.
 - [Git](https://git-scm.com/ "Link to Git homepage")